tuquio/Construc2/README.md

   `if ($headerAboveCount[ 2 ]) :`
 and so forth.

-WIP: The "column groups" ("alpha" and "beta") are not yet dealt with.
+Replaced the oh so many `<jdoc:include type="modules"..>` with a native `ConstructTemplateHelper::renderModules()` as a proxies to `JModuleHelper::renderModule()`.
+This not only saves parsing time and memory, but the HTML and PHP validation in the IDE will no complain any longer about 40-some invalid tags.

 == Core Styles
 Moved "core" stylesheets to ./css/core reducing name conflicts and more flexibility in using `customStyleSheet`.
 Reserved names remaining: template, editor, ie* commonly used in plugins.
 Files starting with `test`or `x~` are ignored.
 See also: "Template Params".

 Removed all `@charset "utf-8"` as they cause serious trouble if files are concatenated and minified.
 Encoding ought to be handled by the text editor and via .htaccess anyway (not included):
 > ## force utf-8
 > AddDefaultCharset utf-8
 > AddCharset utf-8 .html .xml .rss